TechieAndroid/sm64redrawn/README.md

 This is a basic reference.
 It doesn't list the dependicies you'll need or specific methods you may need to use depending on your OS.
 If you need more information you should look at the readme here -> https://github.com/sm64pc/sm64ex/tree/nightly

-If you've got you dependicies and everything is setup you should be able to just run these two commands.
+If you've got your dependicies and everything is setup you should be able to just run these two commands.
 I tested this in Arch Linux but YMMV.

 `git clone -b nightly https://github.com/sm64pc/sm64ex.git`